Karen Garner Arrest: 2 Former Loveland Police Officers, Austin Hopp & Daria Jalali, Turn Themselves In

-Former Loveland police officers Daria Jalali and Austin Hopp are being held behind bars at the Larimer County Jail.
+Former Loveland police officers Daria Jalali and Austin Hopp were released from the Larimer County Jail after posting bond on Thursday.

 The two people turned themselves in Thursday after arrest warrants were issued for both.

-Former Loveland police officers Daria Jalali and Austin Hopp are being held behind bars at the Larimer County Jail.
+Former Loveland police officers Daria Jalali and Austin Hopp were released from the Larimer County Jail after posting bond on Thursday.

 The two people turned themselves in Thursday after arrest warrants were issued for both.